- Majors & Minors

 Geisinger Medical Center Specialty Services

 There is no charge to see a physician provider at the Susquehanna Student Health Center.
-Geisinger will charge for services rendered at their facility.
+Geisinger will charge for services rendered at their facility, when applicable.

-Charges incurred at the Student Health Center are likely for medications that you receive.
+Charges incurred at the Student Health Center are likely for medications or testing necessary for care.
 These charges can either be added to your student account or can be paid in the Student Health Center with a credit card or SU Bucks.
-Charges not paid within two days will automatically be added to your student account.
+Charges not paid within two days will automatically be added to the student account.

 A more inclusive benefit plan for international students is mandatory and guided by the student’s visa.
 More information is available here or by calling the Student Health Center at 570-372-4385.